solita/solita.github.com/_posts/2020-05-22-clojurescript-web-serverwith-macchiato-shadowcljs-and-reitit.md

 This makes ClojureScript usable in devices that can run JavaScript such as browsers and backend services using (Node.js)[https://nodejs.org].

 Traditionally ClojureScript has been mostly used in browsers and backends have been made with Clojure or with other technologies.
-Pure ClojureScript backend usage has been rarer.
-The movement towards serverless technologies have although changed the industry.
+While pure ClojureScript backend usage has been rarer the recent movement towards serverless technologies has changed the industry.
 AWS Lambda and container technologies prefer fast starting and short-living applications.
-Node.js is compared to JVM much faster in the startup and therefore this applies also to ClojureScript vs Clojure comparison.
+Compared to JVM, Node.js is much faster in the startup and therefore this applies also to ClojureScript vs Clojure comparison.
 This means that in certain cases ClojureScript may be a better alternative for backend programming.

 One problem for this is that there exists few tutorials for ClojureScript web development.
 Googling "ClojureScript web development" returns at least for me only results that show how to create webservers with Clojure.
 This leads to wonder is it really possible and how?
 Fortunately, yes it is.

+This post is intended for everyone who would like to give ClojureScript a chance in web development.

 # Server options